 International Research

-To help researchers plan for risks and requirements that may be associated with international projects, the University has established Risk Management Procedures.
+To help researchers plan for risks and requirements that may be associated with international projects, the University has established International Research and Service Projects: Risk Management Procedures (“Procedures”).
 The Procedures provide a mechanism for the project team and University to identify and manage risks.
-The Procedures also will assist the University in the development of a database of information relating to international projects, so that information can be more easily collected and shared.
+The Procedures also allow the University to maintain a database of information relating to international projects, so that information can be more easily collected and shared.

+For international research and service projects that do not route through SPA (e.g., projects using start up funds, internal awards, or gift funds), principal investigators and departmental administrators can access Annex A and B as a fillable PDF or Microsoft document.
+Completed Annex A and B forms should be submitted to Columbia’s Office of Research Compliance and Training ([email protected]) as early in the project lifecycle as possible and prior to the start of the project.
 The Procedures are not designed to second guess the scholarship of a project or to hinder the grant application process.
 The process is not intended to delay the review and submission of grant applications and, if necessary, can be completed after an application has been submitted.
-However, the process runs most efficiently when information is provided in a timely manner since significant lead time is often required, as for example, to acquire certain types of export licenses or to file necessary registrations with a foreign government when setting up an office in that country.
+However, the process runs most efficiently when information is provided in a timely manner, as significant lead time is often required—for example, to file necessary registrations or obtain sanctions and export licenses.

-Resources such as the Office of the General Counsel and other offices within the University are available to provide legal, financial and other support to assist international project teams in finding solutions for implementing their service and research goals.
+Resources such as the Office of the General Counsel, the Office of Research Compliance and Training, and other offices within the University are available to provide legal, financial and other support to assist international project teams in finding solutions for implementing their service and research goals.

 International Research Committee